komaranna/Anthems_NLP/README.md

 Places of improvement:

-I didn't account for the different lengths of anthems, which could throw this analysis off somewhat.
+I tried stemming but it yielded no improvement.

 Weighting the features before the t-SNE should improve analysis about clustering.
 Tried tf-idf but the remaining features became way too specific to the anthems (e.g. the name of the nations)

+I didn't account for the different lengths of anthems, which could throw this analysis off somewhat.